VenkataLeela02/Leela-Teja-Front-end-developer/README.md

 Install the following dependencies before starting the project

-npm install react-bootstrap bootstrap.\
+npm install react-bootstrap bootstrap\
-npm install sass.\
+npm install sass\
-npm install axios.\
+npm install axios\
 npm install react-router-dom

 In the project directory, you can run: